How To Fund Your Start-Up Business Idea In Malaysia

 Business loans are harder to qualify for than personal loans.
 You may need a minimum number of years of operation.
 You may also need to put up collateral to be eligible for higher amounts of funding.
 Additionally, the funds you receive come with restrictions – for example, you may not be able to use them to purchase shares or real estate investments.

-On the upside, business loans can help you get high amounts of funding – between RM10,000 and millions of ringgit, though it depends on your business operations and if you have any collateral to pledge.
+On the upside, business loans can help you get high amounts of funding – between RM10,000 to millions of ringgit, though it depends on your business operations and if you have any collateral to pledge.
 They also charge interest rates of around 5% to 7% p.a., which is typically lower than those of personal loans, which can be as high as 18% p.a.

 3. Grants and schemes